 X. Those who know very little about the GW/CC issue, but to avoid looking dumb use anecdotal evidence to claim it is not happening.

-By now you might be thinking: “Okay, maybe the scientists are right about global warming and climate change (GW/CC), and how bad it might get.
-But why should I worry about it, I’ll be long gone before it gets very bad?”.
+By now you might be thinking: “Even if the scientists are right about global warming and climate change (GW/CC), why should I worry about it, it won’t affect me.
+I’ll be long gone before it gets very bad?”.
 Here are some thoughts that you might consider:

 >Are we so selfish that trading a livable future for a few trivial pleasures right now seems okay?